kavia-common/link-loop-puzzle-40557-40566/README.md

 This workspace contains the Link Loop frontend (React) implementing the puzzle game with a modern Ocean Professional theme, responsive grid, SVG path animation, undo/reset, timer, and optional leaderboard.

-Note: Each play generates a randomized Hamiltonian path across the grid (not fixed horizontal), so valid solutions can be vertical or mixed.
+Note: Each play generates a randomized, seeded Hamiltonian path with shuffled neighbor order and bias toggles to avoid horizontal-only layouts.
+Valid solutions can be vertical, horizontal, or mixed with turns.